Pavlos Kourtidis: Career

 Also his collaboration with ZDF/ZDFneo on the comedy mystery series "Die Geisterjäger Rembetis" in one of the leading roles as Marcos Rembetis created by Jasin Challah, directed by Sophie Averkamp, was nominated for best national series, Jupiter Award 2025.
 The Premiere happened at Seriencamp Festival 2025.
-Short after, Pavlos Kourtidis collaborated with the television series 'Die Cooking Academy'.
+Shortly after, Pavlos Kourtidis collaborated with the television series 'Die Cooking Academy'.

-English 2025 In May Pavlos completed his role for 'Klara s2' in Warsaw Poland.
-He appeared also 2023 in 'Klara s1' a limited TV series, streaming at TVN, Player Original and Warner Bros discovery, directed by Lukasz Javorski.
+In May 2025, Kourtidis completed his role for 'Klara s2' in Warsaw Poland.
+He appeared also in 2023 in 'Klara s1' a limited TV series, streaming at TVN, Player Original and Warner Bros discovery, directed by Lukasz Javorski.

-Feature films 2025 Pavlos Kourtidis will be seen in the role of Konstantinos Mavromichalis for the feature film 'KAPODISTRIAS' directed by Yannis Smaragdis.
+Kourtidis was seen in the role of Konstantinos Mavromichalis for the feature film "KAPODISTRIAS", directed by Yannis Smaragdis.
 The film tells the story of the first Governor in Greece, Ioannis Kapodistrias.

-Greek 2024 Pavlos has appeared in Greek TV on various series 2023/24 last seen in the Telenovela 'HLEKTRA', channel ERT (Hellenic Broadcasting channel GR) following previously, The Witch, Red River, IQ160, Guardian of the Quarantined ships, Wild bees and others.
+He appeared on Greek television on various series 2023–24 last seen in the Telenovela 'HLEKTRA', channel ERT (Hellenic Broadcasting channel GR) following previously, The Witch, Red River, IQ160, Guardian of the Quarantined ships, Wild bees and others.

-Audio and ADR Pavlos Kourtidis is also a voice actor ADR and Audio.
+Kourtidis was also a voice actor ADR and Audio.
 He narrated audio books of Nikos Kazantzakis, Arne Dahl, Josephine Hurt and others.

-Theater & DancetheaterHe was also trained as a dancer. dancer in a 3 years course, which allows him to have more than enough moving skills.
-For more than fifteen years (2005 - 2020) Pavlos worked as actor, dancer and choreographer.
-In order to deepen his knowledge in acting, he is involved in martial arts, boxing and stage fighting.
+He was also trained as a dancer in a three year course.
+For more than 15 years, from 2005 to 2020, Pavlos worked as actor, dancer and choreographer.
+In order to deepen his knowledge in acting, he was involved in martial arts, boxing and stage fighting.

+Death

+Kourtidis died on 21 June 2026, at the age of 53.